aegis-icons/aegis-icons/CONTRIBUTING.md

 Before making or requesting an icon for app / site, please check if it fits our "acceptability criteria".

 ### Approved
-✔ *Almost* always accepted to request or submission.
+:heavy_check_mark: *Almost* always accepted to request or submission.

 - Apps / sites that are popular and has Aegis supported 2FA support **(specially wanted).**
   - *Examples (not limited to):* social media, productivity tools, cloud services, development tools, gaming related etc.